aengl/cocoon-demo/examples/custom-nodes/README.md

 ![](screenshot.png)

 When loading a definition file, Cocoon builds a registry of nodes and views.
-We just have to tell it where it can find the custom `ExampleNode` type in the `package.json`:
+We just have to tell it where it can find the custom `ExampleNode` type in the `package.json` (you'll have to open it in your local code editor):

 ```json
 {